Majority of state ed board votes to settle years-old charter schools lawsuit seeking millions more dollars

 The move came against the strong objections of State Superintendent Joy Hofmeister and apparently the legal advice of the board’s own attorney.

-In her public comments during the remote meeting, Hofmeister made a point of revealing that the settlement offer had been received only one day earlier.
+In her public comments during the remote meeting last week, Hofmeister made a point of revealing that the settlement offer had been received only one day earlier.

 “Based on legal advice, this violates Oklahoma statute, Oklahoma Constitution and the oath that I swore to uphold when I took office — and I do not support this nor do I think the board should vote to approve this settlement which came in yesterday,” she said ahead of the vote.